GenTechGp/gtgseq/README.md

-# Open Data from Genomic Technologies Group
+# Garvan Institute Long Read Sequencing Benchmark Data

 This repository contains the documentation for the open data from the Genomic Technologies Group at Garvan Institute of Medical Research.